Running Every Day: 18 Benefits + Potential Risks Of A Daily Run

 It can be very challenging to start a fitness routine, let alone take up running.
 If you’ve been inactive for a long time, imagining yourself running every day likely seems nearly as inconceivable as winning the lottery or taking a trip around the world.

-Some runners feel guilty taking rest days, or they worry they’ll lose fitness or gain weight, or they simply love their run so much that it can be unappealing to fathom a day each week without running.
+Some runners feel guilty taking rest days, worry they’ll lose fitness or gain weight, or simply love their runs so much that it can be unappealing to fathom a day each week without running.

 A woman running on the beach.